-On September 19, 2016, PacifiCorp, dba Pacific Power filed a motion for a general protective order to govern the acquisition and use of protected information produced or used in these proceedings.
-PacifiCorp states that the order is needed to protect commercially sensitive and confidential business information that falls within the scope of ORCP 36(C)(7), the public release of which could prejudice PacifiCorp and it customers.
-PacifiCorp adds that the order will facilitate the communication between the parties and expedite the discovery process.
+On February 10, 2017, Northwest Natural Gas Company, dba NW Natural filed a motion for a general protective order to govern the acquisition and use of protected information related to its application.
+NW Natural states that the order is needed to protect certain information that falls within the scope of ORCP 36(C)(7).
+NW Natural anticipates discovery in this proceeding will include requests for propriety business and financial information, the public release of which could prejudice the company and its customers.
+NW Natural adds that the issuance of a protective order will facilitate the production of relevant information and expedite the discovery process in this proceeding.